• Skip to main content

 Jump to Recipe Print Recipe

-Sausage, Peppers and Onions Pasta is a hearty marinara sauce, full of sliced veggies like fennel, onion, bell pepper and big slices of Italian Sausage links.
-This is a seriously bold and chunky tomato sauce, extra healthy and deep in flavor, the perfect variation to pasta night!
+Sausage, Peppers and Onions Marinara Pasta is a hearty tomato sauce, full of sliced veggies like fennel, onion, bell pepper and big slices of Italian sausage links.
+This is a seriously bold and chunky tomato sauce, the perfect variation to pasta night!

 Large Pot of Marinara Sauce with peppers, onions, fennel and Sausage links.